techouse/qs_codec/docs/README.rst

-The depth limit helps mitigate abuse when :py:attr:`decode <qs_codec.decode>` is used to parse user input, and it is recommended to keep it a reasonably small number. :py:attr:`strict_depth <qs_codec.models.decode_options.DecodeOptions.strict_depth>` adds a layer of protection by throwing a ``IndexError`` when the limit is exceeded, allowing you to catch and handle such cases.
+The depth limit helps mitigate abuse when :py:attr:`decode <qs_codec.decode>` is used to parse user input, and it is recommended to keep it a reasonably small number. :py:attr:`strict_depth <qs_codec.models.decode_options.DecodeOptions.strict_depth>` adds a layer of protection by throwing an ``IndexError`` when the limit is exceeded, allowing you to catch and handle such cases.

 For similar reasons, by default :py:attr:`decode <qs_codec.decode>` will only parse up to 1000 parameters.
 This can be overridden by passing a
 :py:attr:`parameter_limit <qs_codec.models.decode_options.DecodeOptions.parameter_limit>` option: